inmyth/scala-templates/README.md

 ```

 #### Map
-Map can be expressed as literal
+Map can be expressed as literal with `->` to pair key and value
 ```scala
 val map = Map((1 ->"one"), (2 -> "two"), (3 -> "three"))
 map(2) // "two"
 ```
-Again Map is immutable so to add new element, use
+Map is also immutable so to add new element, use
 ```scala
 val map = Map((1 ->"one"), (2 -> "two"), (3 -> "three"))
 val map2 = map + (4 -> "four")